READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 if this github is on one of our ponies, we're probably age-regressing and/or pet-regressing!

+you can find some more information about age-regression [here](https://agereguide.neocities.org/)! we recommend taking a look even if you've heard of agere before.

 during this we have public chat bubbles turned off and usually won't engage in conversation.